History of Wine in the 19th Century

 • After England passed the Slavery Abolition Act, South African vineyards experienced economic problems.26

 The Brotherhood Winery in New York State began commercial production.
-It would, as indicated above, become the oldest winery in continuous operation in the U.S.27
+It would.
+As shown above, it become the oldest winery in continuous operation in the U.S.27

 Near present-day Yountville in Napa County, California, trapper Gorge Yount planted a few Mission grape vines.
 They were near his log cabin to make wine for his own use.28

-• The first commercial wine successfully produced in the U.S. was made of Catawba grapes by Nicholas Longworth in Cincinnati, Ohio.29
+• The first commercial wine successfully produced in the U.S. was made of Catawba grapes by Nicholas Longworth near Cincinnati, Ohio.29

 • Wines were produced in New Zealand beginning in the 1840s.31